sirasmu/CommandLineFun/pi_terminal.md

 	exit

-2) SHH into the system from your preferred computer
+### SHH into the system from your preferred computer

 ## GPIO

 Today I tried to use the genenral purpose input/output for the Raspberry Pi.
-I did so my installing
+I did so by installing